SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 ## Configure Person Accounts

-In Nonprofit Cloud, Person accounts track individual stakeholders, such as donors, volunteers, program participants, or board members.
+In Nonprofit Cloud, Person Accounts track individual stakeholders, such as donors, volunteers, program participants, or board members.
 They combine fields from the Account and Contact objects and display them as one record.

 **To configure Person Accounts, review the following resources:**